Contributor Guide#

 execute_notebooks: 'off'

-• Include a copy of your book's thumbnail in the directory where your book is and call it logo.png.
+• Include a copy of your book's thumbnail in the same directory as the _config.yml file and call it logo.png.
 This is specified in the _config.yml and naming/locating it in a predictable place will save a headache.

 Prepare for joining the library#